-Regularly updated versions of the Bright Cluster Manager 9.0 manuals are available on updated clusters by default at /cm/shared/docs/cm.
+Regularly updated versions of the Bright Cluster Manager 9.1 manuals are available on updated clusters by default at /cm/shared/docs/cm.
 The latest updates are always online at http://support.brightcomputing.com/manuals.

-- The Installation Manual describes installation procedures for the basic cluster. - The Administrator Manual describes the general management of the cluster. - The User Manual describes the user environment and how to submit jobs for the end user. - The Cloudbursting Manual describes how to deploy the cloud capabilities of the cluster. - The Developer Manual has useful information for developers who would like to program with Bright Cluster Manager. - The OpenStack Deployment Manual describes how to deploy OpenStack with Bright Cluster Manager. - The Machine Learning Manual describes how to install and configure machine learning capabilities with Bright Cluster Manager.
+- The Installation Manual describes installation procedures for the basic cluster. - The Administrator Manual describes the general management of the cluster. - The User Manual describes the user environment and how to submit jobs for the end user. - The Cloudbursting Manual describes how to deploy the cloud capabilities of the cluster. - The Developer Manual has useful information for developers who would like to program with Bright Cluster Manager. - The Machine Learning Manual describes how to install and configure machine learning capabilities with Bright Cluster Manager.